 - As a result, Excel will remove the commands from the ribbon and only show the tabs.

-You can remove toolbar in the blink of an eye in this way!
+You can remove the toolbar in the blink of an eye in this way!

 2.2.
 Double Click on Any Tab

-You can also remove the quick access toolbar by using this method.
-Just follow the steps below for doing this.
+You can also remove the Quick Access Toolbar by using this method.
+Just follow the steps below to do this.